SMALL PHONE

 XL DESKTOP

-Evolving technology and climate change are transforming how and why we grow in greenhouses and, more recently, warehouses and shipping containers.
-A vertical growing trend is capitalizing on this ecological shift, creating a larger opportunity to fill valuable space—from floor to ceiling—with plants and vegetables.
+Advancements in technology and climate change are reshaping how and where we grow crops.
+Warehouses and shipping containers are popular environments for this type of growing.
+The rise of vertical growing is capitalizing on this shift, maximizing available space from floor to ceiling for plants and vegetables.

-Greenhouses are way ahead of the recent shift to vertical growing since the technology needed to succeed relies on temperature, light, and humidity control—elements already well-established in a greenhouse setting.
-But horticultural entrepreneurs are not far behind.
+Many business in the horticultural industry are ahead of the recent shift to vertical growing since the technology needed to succeed relies on temperature, light, and humidity control—elements already well-established in settings such as greenhouses.

-Vertical growing can maximize space and double or triple the inventory within your greenhouse since you're using nearly every square foot when you garden up-and-down, not just side-to-side.
+Vertical growing, also called vertical farming, maximizes space and doubles or triples the inventory within your structure since you're using nearly every square foot when you garden up-and-down, not just side-to-side.
 How it's done can be simple.

-• Shelving: For vertical growing, your shelving should be constructed in multiple tiers with the highest tier on the wall opposite the side of the greenhouse that gets the most sunlight.
-By doing this, plants on the top shelves won't shade out plants set lower in the greenhouse.
+For vertical growing, your shelving should be constructed in multiple tiers with the highest tier on the wall opposite the side of the structure that gets the most sunlight.
+By doing this, plants on the top shelves won't shade out plants set lower.

-No matter which vertical method you use, your greenhouse provides the optimal controlled environment and can provide bottom-line benefits including higher productivity in the same space, healthier yields, shorter growing times, and lower water use.
+No matter which vertical method you use, it can provide bottom-line benefits including higher productivity in the same space, healthier yields, shorter growing times, and lower water use.

 Vegetable gardening moves indoors, closer to metro areas